Bouyancy Aid - Equipment

 Wound dressing.

-Large heavy duty poly bag (cut head and arm holes and it'll act as an emergency poncho).
+Large heavy duty rubbish bag (cut head and arm holes and it'll act as an emergency poncho).

 Watch.